Santorini: Fortifications

-During the 15th and 16th centuries, the Cyclades were under threat from pirates who plundered the harvests, enslaved men and women and sold them in the slave markets.
-The small bays of the island were also ideal as hideouts.
-In response the islanders built their settlements at the highest, most inaccessible points, and very close to, or on top of, each other; while their external walls, devoid of openings, formed a protective perimeter around the village.
-In addition the following additional types of fortifications were built throughout the island to protect the island's inhabitants.
+During the 15th and 16th centuries, the Cyclades were under threat from pirates who plundered harvests and enslaved men and women to be sold in the slave markets.
+The small bays of the island also made ideal hideouts.
+In response, the islanders built their settlements at the highest, most inaccessible points of the island, and very close to, or on top of, each other; their external walls, devoid of openings, formed a protective perimeter around the village.
+In addition, the following additional types of fortifications were built throughout the island to protect the island's inhabitants: